franjid/api-wrapper-bundle/README.md

 ### Example: adding an API for [Xkcd API](https://xkcd.com/json.html)

+You can check a project with example code using the bundle in [this repository](https://github.com/franjid/api-wrapper-bundle-example)

 First step is to define the API Client in your services config file
 ```
     ApiClientXkcd: